-6.3 Safety zones specified around various units shall not intersect.
+5.3 Safety zones specified around FPU shall not intersect.

-6.4 Federal executive bodies shall be notified about availability of the unit, its safety zones around, positions and characteristics of warning and navigational aids, as well as about partial or complete removal (liquidation) of the unit indicating depths, geographical coordinates and dimensions so as to include this information into the sailing directions and other navigational publications.
+5.4 Federal executive bodies shall be notified about the FPU location, its safety zones around, positions and characteristics of warning and navigational aids, as well as about the FPU partial or complete removal (liquidation) indicating depths, geographical coordinates and dimensions so as to include this information into the sailing directions and other navigational publications.

-6.5 Safety circles (echelons) and functional zones with special regime of ship navigation and positioning around the FPU shall be established (Fig. 6.5-1):
+5.5 Safety circles (echelons) and functional zones with special regime of ship navigation and positioning around the FPU shall be established (refer to Fig. 5.5):

-high risk zone (offloading zone A) in which a tanker is under loading.
-In these conditions no other ships shall enter this zone except support vessel called for by the unit operator or master of the tanker for the purpose of rendering assistance and/or preventing accident situation;
+Fig. 5.5 Safety zones: zone A - high risk zone (offloading); zone B - hazardous zone (manoeuvring); zone C - estrangement zone (waiting); zone D - zone of subsea piping and cabling; zone E - forbidden zone high risk zone (offloading zone A) in which a tanker is under loading.
+In these conditions no other ships shall enter this zone except support vessel called for by the FPU operator or master of the tanker for the purpose of rendering assistance and/or preventing accident situation;